davidson16807/unicodemath/README.md

 # unicodemath
 ###A javascript math library made to exploit math symbol homoglyphs in unicode

-This is a library born out of a terrible, terrible idea.
+This is a wretched library - the spawn of a terrible, terrible idea.

 You see, Javascript is somewhat lax when it comes to variable names.
 Everyone on the web needs to use javascript, and that includes people who don't use the Latin Alphabet.
 Variable names have to support Unicode.
 This is a requirement of the language, and even shitty browsers like IE9 respect it.